-Do offer an honest answer for this question as they may place you accordingly for the job.
+Do offer an honest answer to this question as they may place you accordingly for the job.

-24. Tell me moment where you made a mistake?
+24. Tell me the moment where you made a mistake?

-Handle this question in a careful manner; mention the ways by which you learned a lot from the mistakes and how you used it in your career, rather than simply listing your mistakes.
+Carefully handle this question; mention the ways by which you learned a lot from the mistakes and how you used it in your career, rather than simply listing your mistakes.

 25. What is your dream job?